May 27, 2025

 Let’s consider an example of a necessary expense.

-Remember that car door you accidently took out?
+Remember that broken car door from our earlier example?
 Repairing that car door is necessary because otherwise it would impact your ability to get yourself to work.

 So another way to think about whether an expense is necessary is to ask yourself if this situation needs to be addressed in order for you to carry on with your day-to-day.

-If something requieres you to act immediately, then you’re most likely facing an emergency.
+If something requires you to act immediately, then you’re most likely facing an emergency.

-Those common examples of an emergency we mentioned earlier – job loss, major car repairs and home repairs – all meet this urgency test.
+Those examples of an emergency we mentioned above – job loss, major car repairs, and home repairs – all typically meet this urgency test.

 Certain travel arrangements may also qualify – for instance, if you need to book a last-minute plane ticket to go tend to a sick parent or friend.

-This might mean looking at your monthly budget to see if you could shift some money around to come up with the necessary funds.
-You could even take on a side project and earn extra income to help cover the cost.
+This might mean looking at your monthly budget to see if you could move some money around to come up with the necessary funds.

 When it comes to medical emergencies, see if you could use your Health Savings Account or Flexible Savings Account to help pay for any out-of-pocket costs.